dipta-sikder-775/todo-app/README.md

 - **Complete/Incomplete:** Mark tasks as complete or incomplete with a simple click.

-- **Search Todos:** Find specific tasks quickly by searching for their name.
+- **Search Todos:** Quickly find specific tasks by searching for their name.
+The search functionality is optimized with debouncing to reduce unnecessary requests to the server, resulting in improved performance.

 - **Edit & Update:** Modify and update your tasks as needed.